Cougar swimmers conclude day one of CSCAA National Invitational Championship

-The Cougars close out their weekend of events at the CSCAA NICs Saturday morning at 9:30 a.m.
-EST, with the final events beginning in the evening at 6 p.m.
+The Cougars will begin day two of the CSCAA NICs Friday morning at 9:30 a.m.
+EST, with the final events beginning later that evening at 6 p.m.
 EST. A live stream of the event will be available to watch on the CSCAA website.
 In addition, BYU specific results can be followed on the BYU Swim and Dive social media pages on Instagram and Twitter.

 BYU swim travels to Indiana for CSCAA National Invitational Championships

 ELKHART, Indiana — The BYU swim program will travel to Elkhart, Indiana for the second straight year to compete in the 2023 CSCAA National Invitational Championships beginning on Thursday, March 9 through Saturday, March 11.

 Coming off an MPSF championship for the men's team and a third place finish in the conference championship for the women, the Cougars will compete in this post-season invitational, awarded to athletes who met qualifying time standards or won individual competitions in their respective events.

 "This group loves to race," said BYU swim coach Shari Skabelund.
 "This is a wonderful opportunity to race top athletes in a fast pool.
 We expect to have a great time celebrating all the hard work this season."

 The women's team will travel seven swimmers this week, led by multi-event athlete Addison Richards.
 She will be joined by fellow Cougar swimmers Regan Geldmacher, Mackenzie Miller, Megan Bergstrom, Halli Williams, as well as freshman Emma Marusakova and Victoria Schreiber.